More about: 12 Best Flamenco shows in Madrid

 7. Flamenco show with workshop and dinner at Taberna El Cortijo

-This option is one of the most complete for flamenco lovers.
-Before the show at Taberna El Cortijo, you will also have a workshop where professionals of the genre will show you some of the steps of this discipline and you will have the opportunity to play the castanets.
+This option is one of the most comprehensive for flamenco lovers.
+Before the show at Taberna El Cortijo, you will also have a workshop where professionals will show you some of the steps of this discipline and you will have the opportunity to play the castanets.
 This package also includes a menu with several options to choose from.

-The entire experience lasts three hours and the flamenco show is divided into two 40-minute sets.
-Taberna El Cortijo is located in a quiet area away from the centre of Madrid, but you can get there by taking metro line 1 from Atocha or Sol and getting off at Portazgo.
-To access the workshop, simply present the voucher that will be sent to you by email when you complete your booking at the entrance.
+The entire experience lasts three hours and the flamenco show is divided into two 40-minute segments.
+Taberna El Cortijo is located in a secluded area of central Madrid, but you can get there by taking metro line 1 from Atocha or Sol and getting off at Portazgo.
+To access the workshop, simply present the receipt that will be sent to you by email when you complete your booking at the entrance.

 Tip!
-If you are interested in learning more about the discipline and not just seeing the show, I recommend this option and encourage you to ask the hostess any questions you may have.
-The world of flamenco is fascinating and deserves to be explored.
+If you are interested in learning more about the discipline and not just watching the show, I recommend this option and encourage you to ask the hostess any questions you may have.
+The world of flamenco is a fascinating one that deserves to be explored.

 8. Flamenco show at Cardamomo with a night tour of Madrid

 This is the most economical option and also includes a tour of Madrid's tourist attractions before the show.
-This night tour of Madrid with optional flamenco show is tailored to small groups of up to 15 people.
-You will take the tour on foot with the help of an expert guide who will tell you interesting stories about the city of Madrid.
-At the end of the tour, it will be time to relax with a flamenco show at Cardamomo, one of the best-known venues in the capital.
+This night tour of Madrid with optional flamenco show is suitable for small groups of up to 15 people.
+You will walk the route with the help of an expert guide who will tell you interesting stories about the city of Madrid.
+At the end of the tour, it will be time to relax with the flamenco show at Cardamomo, one of the best-known venues in the capital.

 Itinerary